HEARING LOSS

 Audiologists can explain these techniques and provide practical examples/ supervised practice.
 Often these appointments will include both the person with the hearing loss and family members/friends, as the techniques involve strategies both for the person with the hearing loss and those who are communicating with them.

-Some hearing loss is medically treatable.
-A diagnostic hearing assessment will determine whether or not this is the case for an individual.
+Most hearing loss is medically treatable.
+A diagnostic hearing assessment will determine whether this is the case for an individual.
 For people with permanent hearing loss, hearing aids are often recommended.
-This can seem a very big step to take, and many people have heard people complain about their hearing aids.
-However, hearing aids have improved greatly with recent technological advances, and many of the issues previously are no longer issues.
+This can seem a very big step to take, and many people have heard others complain about their hearing aids.
+However, hearing aids have improved greatly with recent technological advances, and many of the issues occurring in years gone by are no longer issues.